-I was in Bucharest last weekend, talking with Paul, our first employee at CryptoCompare, about the portfolio tool.
-Neither of us had touched it in any real way since 2017, when it had over a million monthly active users [2].
-Real people tracking holdings with categorisation and rules they'd built themselves.
-The data side of CryptoCompare kept growing through that period at exponential rates.
-We added exchanges, assets, chains, every kind of feed the institutional business needed.
-The portfolio got the same coverage as a side effect.
-My reasoning when I agreed to deprioritise the product work was that we'd focus on getting the data right and come back to the portfolio later, once the data was comprehensive enough.
-Later didn't come, the users didn't get a shutdown email, they noticed over years that the UI hadn't moved and that features they'd asked for weren't shipping.
-The portfolio still works and still has users, and it hasn't been seriously improved in nine years.
+I was in Bucharest last weekend talking with Paul, our first employee at CryptoCompare, about the portfolio tool, and neither of us had touched it in any real way since 2017, when it had over a million monthly active users [2].
+Real people tracking real holdings, with categorisations, rules and positions they'd spent time building.
+The data side of CryptoCompare kept growing through that period at exponential rates, and the portfolio got broader asset and exchange coverage as a side effect, so my reasoning when I agreed to deprioritise the portfolio product work was that we'd focus on getting the data right and come back once it was comprehensive enough.
+Later didn't come, and over years the users just moved on.

-I kept the portfolio alive by refusing to make it useful, and sadly that was the right call given the incentive structure.
+I kept the portfolio alive by refusing to make it useful, and that was the right call given the incentive structure.

 Every company that builds a tracker is one quarterly review away from killing what you built on top.